 Actions of University Police

-- Notify the Vice President for Student Affairs that such student has been missing for more than 24 hours;
+- Notify the Vice President for Enrollment Management and Student Affairs that such student has been missing for more than 24 hours;

 - Notify the student’s contact information as rapidly as possible under the circumstances; and